Rolodophone/nea/report/report.md

 3. Movement and physics
 	1. Jane should be able to run left and right
 	2. Jane should be able to jump
-	2. Jane should be able to go up or down ladders
+	2. Jane should be able to go up or down between the ground and upper level
 	2. Jane should not be able to walk through enemies; they should block her path
-	3. Jane should be able to walk past staircases, ladders and other objects
 5. Combat
 	1. Jane should be able to punch enemies
 	2. There should be at least 3 different types of punches